raymondEhlers/OVERWATCH/README.md

 ## Development Note

 This project was originally developed in the [alice-yale-dev](https://gitlab.cern.ch/ALICEYale/alice-yale-dev) repository.
 All older development history is available there.

-## To do

-There are a number of possible improvements for this project

- - Allow additional user options for reprocessing via the time dependent merge.
-Additional options should include:
-     - Option to disable scaling by nEvents.
-     - Option to change the hot channel warning threshold.
-This should be done generally enough such that other values could be set in the future.

- - Implement better logging and error notification.
-It is all explained [here](http://flask.pocoo.org/docs/0.10/errorhandling/).

- - Split out the QA and partial merge functions to use worker pools using something such as `celery`.
-This would require asynchronus loading of the images once the process is completed.
-One solution for

- - Processing relies heavily on metadata.
-These operations can be very slow, particularly on slows disks.
-To resolve this, a database should be created (likely built using MongoDB) which caches and manages such metadata, thereby reducing the load on the disk.
-A longer term approach could store the data directly there, creating ROOT histograms (or some other visualization tool) on the fly.

- - CERN Single Sign On (SSO) support.
-This would require a reworking of the authentication system.
-For more information, see [here](https://alexpearce.me/2014/10/setting-up-flask-with-apache-and-shibboleth/).
-This appears to be a very involved process.
-It may be simpler to implement using `SAML2`.
-See the CERN SSO page for more information.

 ## Authors